 It is not unusual to see people traveling with their surfboards in South America.
 Often they have been surfing in Central America and decided to travel a bit farther south to find more action so you'll see surfboards strapped to the top of buses along with other extra-large luggage.
 It’s possible to go surfing in South America but you need to know where to go.

-Just a short distance from Montanita is another very popular surfing spot in the Peruvian border.
-Mancora, also on the Pacific coastline, is a popular spot for travelers to relax after they have finished a hike up Machu Picchu.
+Just a short distance from surfboards is another very popular surfing spot in the Peruvian border.
+Mancora, also on the Pacific coastline, is surfboards spot for travelers to relax after they have finished a hike up Machu Picchu.
 Located in a little tourist town, people surf all day and party all night.

 A lot of experienced surfers come here and don’t always share the waves so it may not be the best place if you want to learn surfing in South America.

 Most vacationers here are from Europe and other areas of South America.
 La Paloma’s waves are credited to its peninsula which faces south and creates two large bays.

 The best time to surf in La Paloma is October to May.